Zantac Lawsuit: Settlement Updates (November 2024)

 Overall, the Zantac lawsuit was an extremely complicated legal matter.
 The ruling put a spotlight on how legal standards are handled in procedures like the Daubert hearing, which plays a crucial role in determining which scientific evidence will be allowed at trial.
 And since the standards of a Daubert hearing differ from state to state, the federal lawsuit outcome showed how these nuances can greatly impact litigation of large pharmaceuticals and health-related lawsuits as state-based cases all come together into one federal case.

 Although the federal court has made its decision, the legal battle still has some hope in the state courts.
 Each state has its own laws and legal standards, meaning that cases in state courts could get different results.
+The Zantac class action lawsuit will not proceed in state court.

 This independence has caused there to be coordinated litigation efforts which basically amount to "mini-Multi-District Litigations" (MDLs) in states like California, Pennsylvania, and Delaware.

-Updated on California Zantac Mini MDL
+Update on California Zantac Mini MDL

 California appears to be moving forward with state-based Zantac lawsuits.
 The dismissal of the federal class action lawsuits has led more plaintiffs to pursue claims in state courts.
 With Zantac's manufacturers agreeing to several confidential settlements recently, it seems the defendants are willing to settle to avoid trials.
 Hopefully, this is a sign that the defendants want to just close out these state cases now that they have dodged the proverbial 'federal bullet'.
 Both parties and the court in California are finalizing the trial dates for the next round of Zantac trials.

-Updated on Delaware Zantac Mini MDL
+Update on Delaware Zantac Mini MDL

 Delaware's state-based Zantac lawsuits have recently gone through a Daubert hearing.
 This hearing will determine whether the scientific evidence and expert testimony will be accepted by Judge Medinilla So far, no ruling has been issued yet.
 Obviously the outcome will be important for how the lawsuits in Delaware will play out.

-Updated on Pennsylvania Zantac Mini MDL
+Update on Pennsylvania Zantac Mini MDL

 There isn't really any new information on the status of Pennsylvania's state-based Zantac lawsuits.
 We are waiting to hear more.